FAQs on Miami Everglades River of Grass airboat tours

-Construction work along US Highway 41, also known as the Tamiami Trail is ongoing to raise
+- Construction work along US Highway 41, also known as the Tamiami Trail is ongoing to raise

 the road for Everglades Restoration.
 Drivers may experience up to 15-minute delays and should

-watch for personnel, equipment and slow downs.
+watch for personnel, equipment, and delays.

 CONDITIONS IN THE DRY SEASON